nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - `add n/Shaun a/123 NUS Street o/Good in Japanese`
 - `add n/Shao Hong o/Good in German`
 - `add n/Wen Li a/696 PGPR o/毎日3回うんこをとります`

+### Delete a student: `delete`

+Deletes the specified student from the address book.

+> Format: `delete INDEX`

+- Deletes the student at the specified `INDEX`.
+- The index refers to the index number shown in the displayed student list.
+- The index **must be a positive integer** 1, 2, 3, …

+Examples:

+- `list` followed by `delete 2` deletes the 2nd student in the address book.

+### Saving the data

+TeachMeSenpai data are saved in the hard disk automatically after any command that changes the data.
+There is no need to save manually 🙂

+### Editing the data file

+> ❗ **Caution:** If your changes to the data file makes its format invalid, TeachMeSenpai will discard all data and start with an empty data file at the next run.